smashwilson/git-engineroom-tour/presentation.md

 * what does it mean for code to be in different branches?
 * merging or rebasing when it's time to integrate?
+* which is more important: clear history, or easy process?
 * how hard is it for newcomers to contribute?

 <!--